CDRE/EO: Far East Disciplinary Company

 Vietnam - Cam Ranh Bay - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - camp - building - 2021

-One of the two-story buildings in 2021, at the site of the former camp.
+The two-story building in 2021, at the site of the former camp.

 Vietnam - Cam Ranh Bay - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - camp - location